Frequently asked questions

 - Optional courses or exams

 The Choir Association exists to help to fund these sorts of events, and additional funding might be available where needed.
 We also ask parents of established choristers to donate £5 per term towards the cost of providing snacks and drinks.

 Do we have to be Christians or church-goers?

 No you don’t.
-You just need to be comfortable with being involved in Christian worship.
+You just need to be comfortable with being involved in a Church of England parish church.

 Why is there an audition?

 The audition will be informal and friendly.
 It gives you a chance to meet us, look round St. Peter’s, and ask us any questions you have.
 It gives us a chance to hear your son or daughter’s natural voice and musical potential.
 If you get in touch during term-time, we will probably recommend that your son or daughter joins in with a rehearsal first.

 What should we do to prepare for an audition?